Your Ultimate Guide to Internal Communication

 These mistakes have led to bad press, customer distrust, and a significant drop in revenue.
 The same thing could happen to your organization if its internal communications became exposed.
 Let's spend some time discussing the security measures your internal communication system needs.

-What Security Measure to Look For
+Security Measure to Look For

 Data security matters, we can all agree on that.
 But how can your company ensure that its internal communications stay protected?
 Start by double checking that your communication tools have the following attributes: